Making a Career Change to Art... How or Where to start?

 Kind Regards to all

-William Patrick McQuillan
+William Patrick McQuillan last edited by

 @william-patrick-mcquillan btw I just wanted to add I will be going to a professional school or college to complete the transition to a career.
 Thanks again